For adult children of aging parents

 $59

-per month membership — often $36–41 after HSA tax benefit
+per month membership — can be $36–41 after HSA tax benefit

 Co-op.care is a Colorado Limited Cooperative Association — legally structured so it cannot be acquired by a roll-up without member consent.
 The stability isn't a brand promise.
 It's in the bylaws.